andweeb/presence.nvim/README.md

 * Ensure that there are no [luacheck](https://github.com/mpeterv/luacheck/) errors: `luacheck lua`

 ## Contributing
-Pull requests are very welcome, feel free to open an issue to work on any of the open [todo items](https://github.com/andweeb/presence.nvim/projects/1?add_cards_query=is%3Aopen)!
+Pull requests are very welcome, feel free to open an issue to work on any of the open [todo items](https://github.com/andweeb/presence.nvim/projects/1?add_cards_query=is%3Aopen) or message [droob#1322](https://discordapp.com/users/241953146232897550) on Discord!

 Asset additions and changes are also welcome!
 Supported file types can be found in [`file_assets.lua`](lua/presence/file_assets.lua) and their referenced asset files can be found [in this folder](https://www.dropbox.com/sh/j8913f0gav3toeh/AADxjn0NuTprGFtv3Il1Pqz-a?dl=0).